Detecting Hallucinated Content in Conditional Neural Sequence Generation: Introduction

-We propose a new task for faithfulness assessment - hallucination detection at the token level, which aims to predict if each token in the machine output is a hallucinated or faithful to the source input.
-This task does not use the reference output to assess faithfulness, which offers us the ability to apply it in the online generation scenario where references are not available.
-We measure hallucination for two conditional sequence generation tasks -- abstractive summarization and machine translation (MT).
-For the former, we produce a benchmark dataset from the recent released annotations in~\citep{maynez_acl20}.
-For MT, we carefully design the human assessment guideline and create high-quality annotations.
-We will also release our human annotated data for future research.
+We propose a new task for faithfulness assessment - hallucination detection at the token level, which aims to predict if each token in the machine output is hallucinated or faithful to the source input.
+This task does not use the reference output to assess faithfulness, which offers us the ability to also apply it at run-time.
+Similar to the spirit of our proposed task, word-level quality estimation~\citep{specia2018findings,fonseca-etal-2019-findings} in the MT community predicts if tokens are correctly translated based on human post-editing.
+However, these methods generally do not distinguish errors in terms of fluency and adequacy~\citep{specia2011predicting}, with the exception of a subset of the WMT 2020 shared task on quality estimation~\citep{specia2020wmtqe}, where different types and levels of severity of word-level errors are defined.
+Our proposed task specifically focuses on hallucination errors, and we define these errors in a simpler way with only binary labels, which we argue makes them simpler to use and more conducive to labeling at large scale.
+The proposed hallucination detection method (described below) is also applicable to the word-level quality estimation task as demonstrated in \S\ref{sec:wqe}.

-To learn token-level hallucination prediction for general conditional sequence generations tasks, we propose a novel method that creates synthetic ``hallucinated" dataset with pseudo labels and finetunes a pretrained language model~\citep{liu2019roberta,conneau-etal-2020-unsupervised} on it.
+We measure hallucination for two conditional sequence generation tasks -- abstractive summarization and MT.
+For the former, we produce a benchmark dataset from recently released annotations ~\citep{maynez_acl20}.
+For MT, we carefully design human assessment guidelines and create high-quality annotations, which will be released to aid future research.
+To learn token-level hallucination prediction for general conditional sequence generations tasks, we propose a novel method that creates synthetic ``hallucinated" data and finetunes a pretrained language model~\citep{liu2019roberta,conneau-etal-2020-unsupervised} on it.
 Without any human annotated supervised training data, we achieve an average F1 of around 0.6 across all the benchmark datasets, setting initial performance levels for this new task.
-We have also computed sentence-level aggregated predictions and achieve significantly higher correlations with human scores than previous methods.
-Finally, we use our new data to study the effect of pretraining on MT hallucination and show it can actually produce more faithful translations, confirming recent findings in abstractive summarization~\citep{maynez_acl20}.